Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 6. DoubleX RMMV Superlative ATB Documentations(Optional but highly recommended to check plugin versions and make reading documentations easier)

 Getting Started:
-1. Only the core, bar and hotkey modules should be enabled when you first experience SATB
+1. Only the core, bar, hotkey and wait modules should be enabled when you first experience SATB
 2. Play the demo to be familiar with the essential features and the demo first
 3. Enable other modules of interest one at a time to be familiar with them one by one by playing the demo
 4. Enable other compatible plugins to determine whether SATB suits your needs with those plugins